-Catpund Quarry | A cut above
+Catpund Quarry | A cut above!

 Catpund is the largest soapstone outcrop in Britain Vikings guarried the rocks here to make bowls.
-See their chisel marks and the large bowl shapes still left on the rock faces foderate climb, steep in places over uneven ground.
-Access is difficult - stiles and barbed wire fences to cross.
+See their chisel marks and the large bowl shapes still left on the rock faces.

-The Vikings made many soapstone objects for their homes.
+The Vikings made many soapstone objects for their nomes.
 But they also exported thousands of objects all over Europe.

-Site is up the hill, beside the burn
+Site is up the hill, beside the burn.